loopandlearn/news/docs/edition/2025-05-24.md

 experience increased insulin resistance and glucose variability.
-Diabetes technologies such as continuous glucose monitors (CGM), insulin pumps, connected pens, and automated insulin delivery (AID) systems have revealed critical gaps in education, guidance, and research around these life stages.
+Diabetes technologies such as continuous glucose monitors (CGM), insulin pumps, connected pens, and Automated Insulin
+Delivery (AID) systems have revealed critical gaps in education, guidance, and research around these life stages.